Netflix/atlas-docs/docs/spectator/core/meters/dist-summary.md

 ### Maximum Measurement (:dist-max)

-To compute the maximum latency across a group, use [:dist-max]:
+To compute the maximum size across a group, use [:dist-max]:

 @@@ atlas-stacklang
 /api/v1/graph?q=nf.cluster,foo,:eq,name,http.req.payload.size,:eq,:and,:dist-max,(,nf.asg,),:by
 @@@

+!!!
+Note
+    Distribution summaries do not aggregate well over dimensions.
+Each measurement is recorded with a mapping of tags.
+    Therefore, when using [:dist-max] to query over a set of filters, the response will represent the maximum size for a given set of tag values within the group, **not** the accumulate value of measurements across the entire group.

 [:dist-max]: ../../../asl/ref/dist-max.md